 Recent studies within the consulting industry have indicated that 80% of consultants are actively trying to increase their rates.
 As the CEO of a business consulting firm, I can tell you there are a lot of people who claim to be business consultants who don’t know how to be one.
 They might have read a few books, worked for a Fortune 500 company, or even understand one or two processes.
 However, their knowledge isn’t readily applicable to small businesses.
 Therefore, true comprehensive business advisors are becoming fewer and fewer.

 Because of this, consultants who are specialized in a particular area—and make it clear in their marketing—have a higher consulting engagement value.
-Of those who are specialized, earn 25 percent or between $20K to $100K more per engagement than their counterparts who don’t make their specialty clear.
+Those who are specialized (and make it clear in their marketing), earn 25 percent or between $20K to $100K more per engagement than their counterparts who don’t make their specialty clear.
 Likewise, a specialist is twice as likely to receive most of their consulting income from retainer-based work.
 With this in mind, it’s important to determine which type of client you want to work with.

 Now, this last statistic is actually inverse to what many small business owners do.
 Oftentimes, small business owners will lower their billing rates in order to win a larger client.
 However, only around 33 percent of consultants will do this.
 The reason is that, as consultants, we know the value of our training and expertise.
 We understand how we can directly impact the businesses that we consult.
 Because of this, I challenge you to know your worth and stand firm with it.
 Having a race to the bottom isn’t benefitting you or your business.